 "A connection to inner perception and living principles."

 “Change is a constant part of life both within us and the larger pattern of nature.
-Finding our comfortable seat within asana, we learn through our bodies how to apply effort and when to let go, how to breathe through resistance and fear, to sink ourselves to the waxing and waning of the moon and to embrace a calm equanimity as we go through life’s natural evolution.” -Sharmila Desai from this video.
+Finding our comfortable seat within asana, we learn through our bodies how to apply effort and when to let go, how to breathe through resistance and fear, to sink ourselves to the waxing and waning of the moon and to embrace a calm equanimity as we go through life’s natural evolution.” -My Teacher Sharmila Desai from this video.

 The Ashtanga primary series is called Yoga Chikitsa meaning yoga therapy.
 It is immensely grounding and has many layers to its methodology.
 It is systematic set of postures (asana) linked together through breath (pranayama) movement (vinyasa) and gaze (drishti), that cultivates focus and allows you to observe the subtle fluctuations in within your body and mind.